databrary/presentations/jlsc-15/jlsc.md

 Of course, the main purpose of Databrary's community outreach efforts, internal partnerships, and policy framework is to secure data deposits.
 Databrary supports after-the-fact and active curation.
-After-the-fact curation consists of ingesting datasets after collection has been completed, typically after all study derivatives (research papers, analyses, etc.) have been created.
+After-the-fact curation consists of ingesting datasets after collection by researchers has been completed, typically after all study derivatives (research papers, analyses, etc.) have been created.
 Active curation refers to Databrary's user interface that allows researchers to upload their video data and metadata as they collect it during the course of a study.

 Every data repository faces the problem of defining a metadata schema that will accept a wide variety of datasets, while adding a level of standardization that allows deposits to be easily searched (Hourclé, 2008; Orchard, 2014).